Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 nmap -A localhost -p 31000-32000
 ```
 Select the port which has the wrong password error and use:
+We use `nmap` as it can scan all the ports and run scripts on those ports for us.
 ```
 ncat --ssl localhost <port>
 ```